JiroLaurenz01/EnrollmentHub_WinForms/README.md

-# SchoolTracker_WinForms - School Management System
+# EnrollmentHub_WinForms - School Management System

-SchoolTracker_WinForms is a basic School Management System built using WinForms and integrated with Microsoft SQL Server 2014.
-This application allows students to enroll, and provides teachers with the ability to view their student's information.
+EnrollmentHub_WinForms is a basic School Management System built using WinForms and integrated with Microsoft SQL Server 2014.
+This application allows students to enroll, and provides enrolees with the capability to easily check their admission's status.

 ## Features

 - Student Enrollment: Students can enroll in the system by providing their details and necessary information.
 The data is stored in Microsoft SQL Server 2014 database.
-- Teacher Dashboard: Teachers can access a dashboard to view their students' information and track their academic progress.
+- Student Daily Updates: Future students can easily check the status of their enrollment.
+The status will be retrieved in Microsoft SQL Server 2014 database.

 ## Technologies Used